 4. Keeps the equity growing

 The borrower remains the property owner even after signing up for the loan–the house equity grows with time.
-Therefore, the borrower reaps the benefit of equity growth after successfully completing the mortgage term.
+Therefore, the borrower reaps the benefit of equity growth after completing the mortgage term.

 5. Larger loan amount